Open Consulting Hours*

 To Schedule an Appointment:

-In Open Consulting, we can discuss all types of with statistical and methodological problems.
+In Open Consulting, we can discuss all types of statistical and methodological problems.
 We don't write code for clients, but we can review output and offer suggestions.
 A separate fee-for-service framework is available through which clients can hire us to prepare code or conduct analysis.
 Please see the Project Consulting page.

 Open Consulting Hours are especially good for specific questions like: